How Does Cannabis Help With Sleep and Insomnia?

 Unfortunately, most physicians prescribe pharmaceuticals to combat sleep disorders rather than managing the disorder naturally.
 Medications like sleeping pills and allergy/cold medicine are habit forming, unhealthy, and induce negative side effects when taken regularly.
 Your body develops a psychological dependency on sedative-hypnotic drugs like Ambien and Lunesta, and they often leave you with residual feelings of grogginess in the morning, even after a full 8 hours of sleep.

 The good news is that natural, plant-based remedies like CBD have helped thousands get off pharmaceutical sleeping pills.
-In addition to making lifestyle changes that facilitate a better night’s sleep, ingesting CBD oil before bed will help provide you with a restful night’s sleep – naturally.
+In addition to making lifestyle changes that facilitate a better night’s sleep, ingesting CBD oil before bed could help combat some nighttime discomforts – naturally.
+In fact, the Sleep Blend from SeaBeeDee is one of their best sellers.

 Imagine waking up in the morning feeling rested and awake – no more residual grogginess or impairment.
-In order to understand how CBD helps modulate sleep, we turn to a series of medical studies that have been conducted over the past ten years.
+In order to understand CBD’s potential for modulating sleep, we turn to a series of medical studies that have been conducted over the past ten years.
 These studies evaluated CBD’s medical efficacy in treating those who suffer from various types of sleep disorders.
 We will address the results below.

-The interesting thing about CBD and sleep is that in small to medium doses, CBD is mildly alerting – stimulating the same receptors as caffeine.
+The interesting thing about CBD and sleep is that in small to medium doses, people have reported CBD to be mildly alerting – research suggests it stimulates the same receptors as caffeine.
 However, several patients with insomnia report that consuming CBD oil (in tincture or extract form) a few hours before bed leads to a great night’s sleep.
 So why do the anecdotal results contradict the reported medical studies?

 For starters, research on cannabis and sleep is in its infancy and has yielded mixed results.
 But there is more to it than that.
-The root cause of many sleep disorders is actual another disease like anxiety, stress, PTSD, or chronic pain – and CBD helps manage all of these conditions.
-So, while CBD may not be inherently sedative, it combats the underlying condition that is the root cause of many sleep disorders.
+The root cause of many sleep disorders is actual another disease like anxiety, stress, PTSD, or chronic pain – and it’s possible that CBD helps to manage many of these conditions.
+So, while CBD may not be inherently sedative, it may work in a variety of ways to improve sleep quality.

 What Studies Exist to Support the Use of CBD in Sleep and Insomnia?